 The main aim of the Company is to assure its liquidity; investment of free cash to obtain yields is a secondary objective only.
-Therefore, the possible investment options are limited to fixed bank deposits in HUF or EUR discount treasury bills and government bonds issued by the Hungarian State, or financial instruments issued by the Central Bank of Hungary.
+Therefore, the possible investment options are limited to fixed bank deposits in HUF or EUR discount treasury bills and government bonds issued by the Hungarian State, or financial instruments issued by the National Bank of Hungary.
 Hence the exposure of the Company towards changes in interest rates via financial assets owned is practically very limited.

 The risk exposure of the Company is determined as the follows: fixed bank deposits 100%, except the deposits at investment banks with specific liquidity reasons and with an original maturity less than 5 working days (including the cash balance held on current accounts, i.e. not tied up) where a 0% risk weight is used.
-In relation to the forward contracts, a risk weight of 10% is used by projecting it on the nominal value (the HUF part of the currency pairs to be delivered) of the foreign exchange derivatives.
+Forward transactions carry different risk weights based on the time frame specified in the transactions.
+The risk weight is 8% for transactions up to 6 months, 12% for transactions longer than 6 months but up to 12 months, and 16% for transactions longer than 12 months but up to 18 months - in each case, based on the nominal (forint-deliverable) value of the transaction.
 Regarding the government securities held on securities account at various investment partners a 20% weight risk has been determined.